-NHS boards submit delayed discharge information to PHS for national reporting purposes.
+NHS Boards submit delayed discharge information to PHS for national reporting purposes.

-Revised data definitions manual and national data requirements were effective from 1 July 2016.
+Revised data definitions manual and national data requirements were effective 1 July 2016 and can be found at https://beta.isdscotland.org/topics/delayed-discharges/data-definitions-and-submission/.
 For detailed changes to the definitions since 2005, see page 2 of the latest Delayed Discharge Definitions Manual effective 1 July 2016 and a summary of changes and impact on national reporting.
-Limited trend information is available pre and post-July 2016 due to the definitional changes and relevant notes have been added to the tables to explain this.
+Limited trend information is available pre and post July 2016 due to the definitional changes and relevant notes have been added to the tables to explain this.